athos/Drains/README.md

 ;=> {:average 4.5}
 ```

 The combination of `d/drains` and `d/fmap` is useful and relatively common, so Drains provides the alias for that: `d/combine-with`.
-With `d/combine-with`, you can rewrite the example code above like the following:
+With `d/combine-with`, you can rewrite the above example like the following:

 ```clj
 (d/reduce (d/combine-with (fn [sum count] {:average (/ sum (double count))})